Frank Kelly: Later career

 From 1999 to 2001, Kelly starred in Glenroe as Maurice and played Henry Doyle (father of Pierce Brosnan's Desmond Doyle) in Evelyn (2002).
 He appeared in the film Rat in 2000, as a priest called Father Pickle in the TV series Lexx (2001), and also in a short film, Yu Ming Is Ainm Dom, in 2003.
 That same year, he had a major role as John Smith, leader of the Labour Party, in the UK Television drama The Deal.

 In 2007, he acted in the TG4 political drama Running Mate, about an election campaign.
 He also appeared in the TG4 series Paddywhackery.

 On 29 September 2010, it was announced that Kelly had joined ITV1 soap Emmerdale, playing the role of Dermot, Declan Macey's father.
 Kelly left the soap after five months of filming because he missed his family in Ireland.

 A regular stage actor, Kelly toured extensively in the United States and Canada.
 He provided voice-overs and in his television advertising work, appeared with "Mr Tayto" in an advertising campaign for Tayto crisps.

 In 2014, he appeared as judge Justice Cannon in Mrs. Brown's Boys D'Movie.

 In September 2015, Kelly published an autobiography called The Next Gig.
-His reminiscences include those of acting colleagues including Pierce Brosnan and Michael Caine.
+His reminiscences include those of acting colleagues Pierce Brosnan and Michael Caine.

 Radio comedy

 Many of his radio sketches originated from his weekday RTÉ radio show The Glen Abbey Show in the 1970s until the 1990s.
-Kelly played the part of a culchie, "Gobnait O'Lúnasa", the sketches typically started with the sound of him putting coins in an old freckle coin box, and when the phone rang and was answered, his words were, "Hello!
+Kelly played the part of a culchie (rural buffoon) called Gobnait O'Lúnasa.
+The sketches typically started with the sound of him putting coins in an old public phone's coin box, and when the call was answered, his words were, "Hello!
 Guess who?
 Is that you Nuala?"
 Kelly acted the part of an English BBC reporter interviewing rural inhabitants about local customs, such as watching bacon being sliced, or "ha-hooing" (shouting a rebel yell) competitions.
 The village was called Ballykilferret and described by the BBC man as being in "the Republic of Eer-ah" (a mispronunciation of Éire).